stst42/CthulhuBot_2/README.md

 So Here we go.

-# Purpose of this wall of text
-In this write up I'm going to write a kind of diary about what I am doing.

 # Some infos about hardware and software
 Training a Neural Network could be an hard job for your machine.